Theme

 What appears notable

-Based on the repository, the notable angle is the project's attempt to make multimodal model behavior usable for web navigation tasks rather than only text-based prompting.
+Based on the repository, readers may notice the project's attempt to make multimodal model behavior usable for web navigation tasks rather than only text-based prompting.

 Before using